Efficient separate quantification of state preparation errors and measurement errors on quantum computers and their mitigation: Complete mitigation for measurement error and state-preparation error

 The other derivatives w.r.t. $x_i$'s can be obtained in a similar way.
-Substituting them into the Eq.~\eqref{eq:dspm0}, we arrive at the equation for the first-order state preparation error mitigation
+Substituting them into the Eq.~\eqref{eq:dspm0}, we arrive at the equation for the first-order state-preparation error mitigation

-Note that the state preparation error mitigation \eqref{eq:Mdsp} is linear among different distributions $\bm{P}$'s and that measurement mitigation \eqref{eq:Mdm} is a linear transformation within each distribution $\bm{P}$, so swapping the order of measurement error mitigation and state preparation error mitigation here does not change the final results.
-We remark that one can achieve $r$-th-order accuracy mitigation at the cost of $O(n^r)$ additional circuits with a similar procedure, where $n$ is the qubit number, and we do not explicitly write down the derivation.
+Note that the state-preparation error mitigation \eqref{eq:Mdsp} is linear among different distributions $\bm{P}$'s and that measurement mitigation \eqref{eq:Mdm} is a linear transformation within each distribution $\bm{P}$, so swapping the order of measurement error mitigation and state-preparation error mitigation here does not change the final results.